The Committee meets once a month, and is the linchpin of the Group’s management structure.

 Lorna C. Donatone

-Lorna Donatone is Sodexo’s CEO for Geographic Regions and Region Chair for North America, as well as the Interim CEO, Global Education.
+Lorna Donatone is Sodexo’s CEO for Geographic Regions and Region Chair for North America.
 She is a member of the Sodexo Group Executive Committee and Chair of the North America Regional Leadership Committee.
-As CEO for Geographic Regions, Ms. Donatone is responsible for the coordination of businesses around the world.
+As CEO for Geographic Regions, Lorna is responsible for the coordination of businesses around the world.

-Ms. Donatone demonstrates her leadership through community and industry involvement.
+Lorna demonstrates her leadership through community and industry involvement.
 She is on the Sodexo Stop Hunger Foundation Board.
 She has served as on the boards of the National Restaurant Association since 2005 and became a trustee of the National Restaurant Association Educational Foundation in 2011, and is past Chair of the Board.
-Ms. Donatone is Past Chair of the Board of Directors of the Women’s Foodservice Forum.
+Lorna is Past Chair of the Board of Directors of the Women’s Foodservice Forum.
 She was elected as a member of the Board of Trustees for The Culinary Institute of America in 2008.
-She is a member of the Board of Directors of Jamba Juice, Inc. Ms. Donatone chairs the Texas Christian University Neeley School of Business International Board of Visitors and is a member of the Tulane University Business School Council.
+She is a member of the Board of Directors of Jamba Juice, Inc. Lorna chairs the Texas Christian University Neeley School of Business International Board of Visitors and is a member of the Tulane University Business School Council.
 She previously served as a member of the Board of Directors for Entertainment Cruises.

 She has a Bachelor of Science in Management from Tulane University and a Master of Business Administration from Texas Christian University.